maxblee/clipivot/README.md

 ## Why shouldn't you use `clipivot`?

-But `clipivot` isn't always going to be the best tool to use.
+`clipivot` isn't always going to be the best tool to use.

 Command-line programs are necessarily harder to configure than libraries in programming languages, so if you need an aggregation